 $385,680,446

-Space may have once been regarded as the final frontier, but J.J.
-Abrams's 'Star Trek' boldly explores new territory by introducing the concept of time travel into the beloved franchise.
+While space has long been considered the final frontier, J.J.
+Abrams's 'Star Trek' (2009) boldly charts new ground by weaving time travel into the legendary sci-fi saga.

 Recommended: